 We were asked by a company called AST/Panama to help them create a blood bank network and our role was to help AST create a public education campaign to publicize the problem and help provide a viable solution.

 Our Founder, Bill Goodwill, travelled to Panama three times meeting business executives, legislators who supported the initiative, prospective marketing partners and the media.
 We held a press conference to create public awareness for the program modeled after the American Red Cross.
 To view the presentation made by Bill Goodwill at the press conference go to: https://www.goodwillpanamapresentation.com

 Perhaps the most gratifying effort in which we have been involved is a pro-bono TV PSA campaign we launched to help the children of Haiti after a disastrous earthquake turned their world upside down in mid-January of 2010.
 We not only provided our distribution services free of charge; we asked all our suppliers to do the same – those who design and print the collateral materials, duplicate the tapes sent to media, along with creating a greatly improved website for the organization.

 The “Don’t Go There” TV PSA Campaign

 While the number of fatalities in teenage drunk-driving crashes has declined in recent years, even the loss of a single life is a tragedy if it could be prevented.

-The principal of Goodwill Communications has been involved with anti-drunk driving efforts for many years, and to our company, it is a very important issue.
+Our Founder has been involved with anti-drunk driving efforts for many years, and to our company, it is a very important issue.
 We distributed a PSA campaign to alert young people against drinking and driving called “Don’t Go There,” via our CablePAK distribution service on a pro-bono basis.
 This is a message that everyone should heed, not just youngsters: If you drink and drive, eventually disaster is going to knock on your door.